frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 </discussion-feed>
 ```

 That does, however, generate another discussion.
-Is the client that receives such a HTTP response able to read such a markup?
+Is every client, like a search-engine, that receives such a HTTP response able to read such a markup?